-So, rather than run the risk of your project falling apart (or costing you 200% more than it should have), let’s explore what you can do to master the requirements gathering process.
+Rather than run the risk of your project falling apart or costing you 200% more than it should have, let’s explore how you can master the requirements gathering process.

 What are project requirements?

-Project requirements are specific things (features, functionality, etc.) that are required for a project to be successful.
-This isn’t specific deliverables, though.
-It’s details that need to be included in the final deliverable.
-For example, if you’re building a map application that helps people get around new cities, you’d probably need map data, location data, and a way to provide direction (among other things) for the project to be considered successful.
+Project requirements are specific items (features, functionality, etc.) required for a project to be successful.
+For example, if you’re building a map application that helps people get around new cities, you’d need map data, location data, and a way to provide directions (among other things) for the project to be considered successful.

-The requirements gathering process involves determining what those requirements are, who they matter to, and why they matter.
-The goal is to make sure that everyone has a complete list of what needs to be done to complete the project successfully (
+The requirements gathering process involves determining what requirements are, who they matter to, and why they matter.
+The goal is to make sure that everyone has a complete list of what needs to be done to complete the project successfully.

 7 basic types of requirements